ldcas-uc3m/TFM/parts/state_of_the_art.typ

 instruction on the data bus, and the CPU executes it.
 Mode 1 behaves similar to nonmaskable interrupts, by restarting at address `0x0038`.
 Finally, mode 3 implements vectored interrupts, using a 16-bit pointer.
-The upper eight bits of the pointer are set by the contents of register I, while the lower eight bits are supplied by the interrupting device @ZilogZ80[pp. 19--20].
+The upper eight bits of the pointer are set by the contents of register `I`, while the lower eight bits are supplied by the interrupting device @ZilogZ80[pp. 19--20].